siddharthshenoy/siddharthshenoy/README.md

 ### Hi there 👋 I am Siddharth Shenoy
 ![](https://komarev.com/ghpvc/?username=siddharthshenoy&label=PROFILE+VIEWS)
 _________________________________________________________________________________
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on:
   - Final year project
   - many small projects on the side
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
   - The concepts of applying Deep learning and Natural Language Processing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on:
-- 🤔 I’m looking for help with ... building dataset for a animal help care
+- 🤔 I’m looking for help with:
+  - building dataset for a animal help care
-- 💬 Ask me about ...
+- 💬 Ask me about:
   - HTML
   - CSS
   - javascript